cbornet/IT-Blog/DataScience/pos_tagging_neural_nets_keras.md

 ### Creating a wrapper between Keras API and Scikit-Learn

-Keras provides a wrapper called `KerasClassifier` which implements the Scikit-Learn classifier interface.
+[`Keras`](https://github.com/fchollet/keras/) provides a wrapper called [`KerasClassifier`](https://keras.io/scikit-learn-api/) which implements the Scikit-Learn classifier interface.

 All model parameters are defined below.
 We need to provide a function that returns the structure of a neural network (`build_fn`).
-The number of hidden neurons and the batch size are choosen quite arbitrarily.
-We set the number of epochs to 5 because with more iterations the Multilayer Perceptron starts overfitting (even with Dropout Regularization).
+The number of hidden neurons and the batch size are choose quite arbitrarily.
+We set the number of epochs to 5 because with more iterations the Multilayer Perceptron starts overfitting (even with [Dropout Regularization](https://arxiv.org/abs/1207.0580)).

 ```python
 from keras.wrappers.scikit_learn import KerasClassifier